 A handful of other guard boxes still remain, serving various purposes, throughout the Fairmount Park system.

-Author’s Note: This piece was gathered in the course of research for my third book: The Benjamin Franklin Parkway (2014).
-This Arcadia Pub. title is a postcard history book that traces the development of the Parkway and the various institutions along the Parkway through the use of period postcards and other images, followed by explanatory captions.
+Author’s Note: This piece was gathered in the course of research for my third book, The Benjamin Franklin Parkway (2014).
+This Arcadia Publishing title is a postcard history book that traces the development of the Parkway and the various institutions along the Parkway through the use of period postcards and other images, followed by explanatory captions.